Ada-Developers-Academy/core-about-ada/being-an-adie/attendance.md

 - Forgetting to attend a lesson/meeting
 - Deciding not to attend a lesson/meeting and not communicating it

-So be sure to communicate any absences before 9:30 AM Pacific Time!
+So be sure to communicate any absences before 9:30 AM in whatever timezone you are in!

 ## How Late is Late?